Robert Guerra (politician)

-Roberto Deodoro Guerra (born August 12, 1953) is an attorney and a Democratic member of the Texas House of Representatives.
-He has represented District 41 since winning a special election in 2012.
+Roberto Deodoro Guerra (born August 12, 1953) is an American attorney and a Democratic member of the Texas House of Representatives.
+He has represented District 41 since September 25, 2012.

 Texas House of Representatives

-Guerra sits on the House Committees on Public Health, Insurance, and Local & Consent Calendars.
+Guerra sits on the House Committees on Energy Resources; Environmental Regulation; and Resolutions Calendars.

 Education

 He graduated from Pan American University in 1977 with a bachelor's degree and a double major in biology and chemistry.
 In 1985, he graduated with cum laude honors from the Thurgood Marshall School of Law.